 6. Use the right tools

-Construction project management software provides a central resource for project information and communication to save time for project managers.
+Construction management software provides a central resource for project information and communication to save time for project managers.
 No more time wasted searching for documents or information.
 With all team members able to view and contribute information on projects via construction project management software, everyone has complete visibility into project progress.
 Project managers can eliminate status reports from their task list, because team members can log in to the software and download their own reports.
 Tasks, assignments, and deadlines can be created, managed, and tracked from the software as well.
 Construction project management software serves as an important communication tool to automate a project manager’s tasks.
 There are many tips and strategies to help project managers manage their time effectively, but having the right tool will be one their biggest time savers.